Serious accidents and deaths occur in the workplace setting more often than people realize.

-There are power tool and welding accidents, electrical hazards, fires and explosions, scaffolding accidents, chemical exposures and the occasional ponytail trapped in a piece of machinery.
+There are power tool and welding accidents, electrical hazards, fires and explosions, scaffolding accidents, chemical exposures, and the occasional ponytail wrapped in a piece of machinery.

 Many people think if they are injured at work, the only compensation available to them is workers’ compensation.
 But many times the person injured at work may be entitled to additional compensation through a personal injury lawsuit.

 If you have suffered injuries at work, you most likely have questions about what you should do next.
 A free consultation with an Ohio attorney experienced in workplace accidents will answer your questions and provide you with the guidance you need.